JGoldstone/pydantic-tests/camdkit_implementation_notes.md

 match what I see manually generated in the classic version, but is it wise to do allow anything in there?

+In `examples.py` there are some type mismatches: passing a `list` of floats instead of a `tuple[float, ...]` of them, for example.
+And passing a Fraction instead of a StrictlyPositiveRational; the field has a validator that can deal with this, but maybe the callers should be adjusted.
+Worth discussing.